|

 Ne pour l'Ouvrier ung plus excellent maistre.

-heaven Phoebus [Apollo, the God of the Arts], in lute-playing even more an
+from heaven Phoebus [Apollo, the God of the Arts], in lute-playing

 D'Anne touchant l'espinette